Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 The city has several “I Heart Frisco” art installations throughout the city.
 Not only does it give you the opportunity to explore the city but it also makes a fantastic photo opportunity.
 There may be more around the city but we found them at Frisco Discovery Center, Frisco Square, and the Frisco Rail District so start your search there!

 You guys know we love street art and Frisco doesn’t disappoint.
 I believe the majority of the street art is located on Main St. in downtown Frisco.
 We spotted a “Smile Frisco” mural and a colorful mosaic of Frisco treasures.
 We also heard of a train mural but there may be others.
-Venture to the area and you can’t miss it!
+Venture into the area and you can’t miss it!

 Frisco is one of the few cities we’ve visited with a public art program.
 The Frisco Public Art initiative commissions sculptures that can be placed around the city.
 Each comes from a unique artist and has its own special story to tell.
 All the public art sculptures are on a map and turned into a full tour of Frisco Square.
 You can download a copy of the Frisco Square Public Art Walking Tour map here and see the Frisco Public Art Story Map here.